 Use a tripod.
 A tripod is the best way to stabilize your camera.
 If you don't have a tripod, see if you can lean the camera against a nearby lamp post, park bench, or other solid surface.
 If there is nothing to brace the camera on, make sure you are holding it as steadily as possible: Hold the camera firmly with both hands.
 Use your optical viewfinder (rather than the LCD) if you have one, so you can rest the camera against your face.
 Keep your elbows bent, and tucked into your chest, and keep your knees slightly bent for improved balance; basically, you want to turn yourself into a tripod.

 Even if your camera is on a tripod, consider using a cable release.
 If you don't have one, use the camera's self-timer function (because with very slow exposure times, even the slight movement of pushing the shutter button can sometimes result in a blurry image).
+Many recent EOS and PowerShot cameras have built-in Wi-Fi capability.
+If your camera offers this, you can connect to a compatible smartphone or tablet with Canon's free Camera Connect App installed, and then use your device as a remote controller to fire your camera.

 - If your lens has Image Stabilization, use it.
 Many of Canon's EF and EF-S lenses, as well as select PowerShot models, have built-in Optical Image Stabilization (you can read more about that here).
 Image Stabilization effectively reduces blur caused by camera movement, and allows sharper pictures at slower shutter speeds when you're hand-holding the camera.